What is the Katherine Paterson Prize for YA and Children’s Writing?

 Where is last year’s winning entry?

-Last year’s winner, “Oprah, Maslow, and Me” by Amy Emm, will be published in our upcoming 2016 online prizewinner issue.
+Last year’s first place winner, “Oprah, Maslow, and Me” by Amy Emm, along with the three category winners, Sandra Nickel’s “A Proud Family of Sneezers” (picture book), Joe Baillargeon’s “The Gifts of Ratoncito Pérez” (Middle Grade), and Val Howlett’s “The Angel Age” (YA) will be published in our upcoming 2016 online prizewinner issue.

 “Isadora’s Sandalias” by Robin Heald, along with the first place winner in the Young Adult Category, appears in Hunger Mountain 19: the BODY issue.
 You can read “Covered up Their Names” by Jackie Lea Sommers, the 2013 grand prize winner, and “The Bus” by Maggie Lehrman, the 2013 YA category winner, and “The Mapmaker’s Boy” by Christina Soontornvat, the 2013 Middle Grade category winner in Hunger Mountain 18.